AnnaNCS/scheduling_algorithms/README.md

 # Priority Algorithms

 Long-term scheduling:
     <p>Scheduling to enter the ready state from the new processes or the suspended list </p>

 Short-term scheduling
-	>Scheduling of processees to move from ready state to run on the CPU, as well as movement between running, ready, or blocked states.
+<p>Scheduling of processees to move from ready state to run on the CPU, as well as movement between running, ready, or blocked states. </p>

 Non-preemptive scheduling algorithm
 	>Allows a process to run until blocked on a resource or terminated